Medicare is health insurance for people who are 65 or older.

 Medicare supplements are offered by private insurance companies separate from Medicare.
 Normally, Medicare will be billed first and your supplemental plan will be billed second.
 Supplemental plans pay your 20% cost sharing of Medicare approved charges and some plans will pay the additional charges up to 15% over approved charges.

 "Yes, I'm on Medicare with a Plan F supplement.
 Got a letter saying my rate was going up.
 Since this is my birthday month I thought I would check with Patti Starkey at Bancorp Insurance to see what their rate was.
 Holy Moley-Patti saved me $31 per month.
 That's $372 a year.
 She got me signed up with my new insurance, answered all my questions and I'm good to go.
 Thanks Patti!!"

 The Birthday Rule simply means you can shop and compare Medicare Supplemental plans with several different insurers on your birthday.
 Why is the birthday rule something to get excited about?
 It means that starting on your birthday up to 30 days prior to or after your birthday you can change plans without going through underwriting.
-Any preexisting conditions or your age do not count since the policies are guaranteed issue.
+Any preexisting conditions do not count since the policies are guaranteed issue.
 Many of our customers have saved $100s of dollars off the price of their Medicare Supplement Insurance just by shopping for a better price for the same exact coverage.
 If you have questions how the birthday rule can help you, give Patti Starkey, Cheri Martinen, or Valerie Best a call at 800-452-6826.